Brushed Nickel Vs Chrome Finish – Which one to Choose

 3. Stains and Tarnish

-Problem: After some period of time, it does show stains and tarnish despite its fingerprint-resistant and water-spot-resistant features.
+Problem: After some time, it does show stains and tarnish despite its fingerprint-resistant and water-spot-resistant features.

 Explanation: This finish is pretty low-maintenance; however, it isn’t entirely impervious to environmental elements.
 This can result from exposure to some chemicals found in household cleaners or high mineral content in the water.
 Gradual wearing off of this finish may also result from frequent exposure to soap scum, hard water, and air pollutants.
-While preventive measures in the form of regular cleaning with the right products and wiping down of surfaces will reduce this, some amount of maintenance is unavoidable.
+While preventive measures in the form of aegular cleaning with the right products and wiping down surfaces will reduce this, some maintenance is unavoidable.
+However, avoid using abrasive scrubbers like steel wool or rough sponges, as they can scratch the nickel surface, and steer clear of ammonia-based or acidic cleaners, which can damage the protective coating and cause discoloration.

 4. Cleaning Problems